-Dr. Jefferson has earned degrees from West Virginia University (D.M.A.), Shenandoah Conservatory (M.M.) and Norfolk State University (B.M.)
-Joseph’s primary teachers include Dr. Keith Jackson, Dr. Wayne Wells, Dr. Mike Hall, and Mr. Paul Adams.
-He has also studied with Andre Hayward, Dr. Natalie Mannix, Ron Barron, Delfeayo Marsalis, David Vining, Amanda Stewart, and Donna Parkes.
+Prior to arriving at Southeast, Joseph has held faculty positions at the University of Portland, Treasure Valley CC, and Tidewater CC.
+Joseph earned degrees from West Virginia University (D.M.A.), Shenandoah Conservatory (M.M.) and Norfolk State University (B.M.) under the tutelage of esteemed faculty; including, Dr. Keith Jackson, Dr. Wayne Wells, Dr. Mike Hall, and Mr. Paul Adams.
+He has also studied with Amanda Stewart, Andre Hayward, Dr. Natalie Mannix, Delfeayo Marsalis, David Vining, and Donna Parkes.

 Dr. Joseph L. Jefferson maintains his connection with the larger community of musicians and educators through his membership in Phi Mu Alpha Sinfonia, Kappa Kappa Psi National Honorary Band Fraternity Inc., Kappa Alpha Psi Fraternity Inc., Jazz Education Network, International Trombone Association, Texas Music Educators Association, and the College Music Society.

 Joseph L. Jefferson is a performing artist and clinician for S.E.
 Shires Trombones and performs exclusively on his “Signature” mouthpieces manufactured by Giddings Mouthpieces.